 From Full Refund To No Cancellation Charges, Passengers Should Know Their Rights!

 The Indian Civil Aviation Ministry has published a new draft policy that talks about Passenger rights.
-This article will help you to understand your rights if you are a frequent flyer.
+This article will help you to understand your rights

 Air Travel

-Share
+Share Button

 The Ministry of Civil Aviation recently published a draft Passenger Charter describing air travelers’ rights, with the goal of resolving many such issues that flyers frequently face.